-When landscapes burn, lives, property, and ecological values may be at risk.
-In 2011, the Wallow Fire in Arizona and New Mexico burned over 841 square miles and destroyed more than 30 structures, fires in the state of Texas burned over 3.7 million acres and consumed over 7,000 structures, and the Pagami Creek Wildfire burned over 100,000 acres in the Boundary Waters Canoe Area Wilderness in Minnesota.
-Fire is a natural process and a mechanism for biological renewal across forest and rangeland ecosystems.
-During the 20th century, federal, state, and local firefighters were successful at putting out most wildland fires in the early stages.
-An unintended consequence of their diligence, partnered with the lack of active management of our landscapes, is the overstocking of our nation's forests with trees and ladder fuels.
-These overstocked conditions combine with other stresses such as drought, insects, and disease; invasive species; and longer, hotter summers to create uncharacteristically large wildland fires that threaten homes, communities, and resource values, and can cause widespread property damage.
+Fire is a natural process and a mechanism for biological renewal across forest and rangeland ecosystems, but when landscapes burn, lives, property, and ecological values are at risk.
+During the 20th century, federal, state, and local firefighters were successful at putting out most wildfires in the early stages.
+An unintended consequence of their diligence, the nation's forests have become overstocked with trees and ladder fuels.
+These overstocked conditions combine with other stresses such as drought, insects and disease, invasive species, and longer, hotter summers to create uncharacteristically large wildfires that threaten homes, communities and resource values, and can cause widespread property damage.